rhammell/planesnet/README.md

 ## Class Labels

 The "plane" class includes 4900 images.
 Images in this class are near-centered on the body of a single airplane, with the majority of the plane's wings, tail, and nose also visible.
-Examples of different aircraft sizes, orientations, and atmospheric conditions are included.
+Examples of different aircraft sizes, orientations, and atmospheric collection conditions are included.
 Example images from this class are shown below.

 ![planes](http://i.imgur.com/SkimtmU.png)